-Chinese President Xi Jinping arrives in Hong Kong as mass protests expected
+Chinese President Xi Jinping arrives in Hong Kong as protesters arrested

-The handover anniversary is a "huge event for the country," Xi said after arriving.
-He praised Hong Kong's achievements in the last two decades and said he wants to make sure "one country, two systems" -- the policy by which Hong Kong retains limited autonomy and freedoms -- continues.

-On Saturday Xi will address a ceremony to mark two decades since sovereignty over Hong Kong was handed from Britain to Beijing.
+Xi's first day in Hong Kong was a peaceful one, as predicted protests did not pan out.
+What rallies there were around town were mostly patriotic ones welcoming the Chinese President with songs and flags.

-Huge banners have been placed over the highway Xi will take to the city, welcoming him for his "official inspection" and celebrating "20 years of Hong Kong's return to the motherland."
+Huge banners were strung over the highway Xi took to the city, welcoming him for his "official inspection" and celebrating "20 years of Hong Kong's return to the motherland."

-Chinese and Hong Kong flags have also been hung from windows and buildings, though critics of Beijing have taken angrily to social media to denounce the displays.

-Protesters have said they will target Xi at all of his engagements, though it remains to be seen how close they will be able to get to the Chinese leader.
+As Xi arrived at Hong Kong's Government House Thursday evening, to dine with Chief Executive CY Leung and other dignitaries, groups of pro-China demonstrators thronged a nearby road, wearing red caps and waving the country's flag.

+A major reason for the relative calm is that former "Umbrella Movement" leaders Joshua Wong, Nathan Law and other activists are languishing in police custody after they were arrested Wednesday night.

 Huge security operation

-Much of Wan Chai, a bustling business district in the city center where Xi will stay, is on partial lockdown, with 300, 2-ton barricades erected on roads around the Hong Kong Convention and Exhibition Centre.
+Much of Wan Chai, a bustling business district in the city center where Xi will stay, is on partial lockdown, with 300, 2-ton barricades erected on roads around the Hong Kong Convention and Exhibition Center.
 The venue will host many events marking the city's handover from the UK to China.

-Around 11,000 of the city's 29,000 police officers will be involved in security arrangements for Xi's visit, according to the South China Morning Post.
+Around 11,000 of the city's 29,000 police officers have been drafted to take part in security arrangements for Xi's visit, according to the South China Morning Post.

 During a visit last year by Zhang Dejiang, the third-highest ranked Chinese leader, sidewalks were glued down in key areas to prevent protesters from breaking them up and using them as missiles.